Do text-free diffusion models learn discriminative visual representations?: Additional Results

 \subsection{Stable Diffusion features}

 As a proof of concept, we also test our hypothesis on Stable Diffusion (SD) features trained on ImageNet-1k for 15 epochs.
 Note that Stable Diffusion has been trained on paired text-image data, and hence has indirectly seen a lot of labels in the form of text captions, and hence can not be called unsupervised.
 Nonetheless, we show the results in Table \ref{tab:stable-diffusion}) as an alternative diffusion model to see the generalizability of diffusion-based pertaining.
 For text conditioning we try both null text as well as learnable text embedding.
 We see that SD U-Net's mid-block $b=15$ under-performs $b=18$ which is consistent with GD.
 Further, we see that a larger image size and learnable condition are better.
-Our results are also consistent with SD Features baseline in \cite{li2023your} at a comparable setting, but its performance can be further improved by optimizing the choice of block.
+Our results are also consistent with SD Features baseline in \cite{li2023your} at a comparable setting, but this shows that SD Features' performance can be further improved by optimizing the choice of block (to an accuracy better than their zero-shot performance).